 Welcome to the School of Arts & Humanities where we study the past, engage the present and create the future!

-As always, our departments offer a variety of degree programs, including a range of Bachelor of Arts, a Bachelor of Fine Arts, a Bachelor of Music, several minors and three Master of Arts degrees.
+Our departments offer a variety of degree programs, including a range of Bachelor of Arts, a Bachelor of Fine Arts, a Bachelor of Music, several minors and three Master of Arts degrees.
 In addition, students can earn skill-based certificates that supplement their degrees.
 Our faculty members are award-winning teachers who are also leaders in their fields.
 Students learn by making, performing and by reflecting on life-changing ideas making the School of Arts and Humanities alive with performances, exhibitions and productions.
 These kinds of experiences provide the proficiencies that employers are seeking in numerous and varied fields.
 Perform, think critically and excel in the School of Arts and Humanities.

 Arts & Humanities Celebrates Social Justice